greenrobotllc/adserver/README.md

 Even then after awhile, I was still getting the eror.
 I hired getmyadmin.com to look into this and they added `output_buffering = 8192` to `php.ini` and that fixed the problem for me for awhile.

 I then noticed the problem again.
 I updated to the latest version of PHP and Centos and Laravel.
 The problem was still there sporadically.
 I opened my first PHP bug about this issue: https://bugs.php.net/bug.php?id=73598.
 This was thanks to this very helpful Stackoverflow answer: http://stackoverflow.com/questions/2247977/what-does-zend-mm-heap-corrupted-mean/36350601#36350601

+Update: 2/23/2017.
+I have updated to PHP 7.1.1 on a new server and have not experienced this error since upgrading.
+I think PHP 7 is required in order to run this adserver without the zend corruption.

 ## Developer Notes
 Note for developers: I have set debug to false in config/app.php so this is ready to go for production installs.
 If you wish to debug, set this value to true.
 Setting it to true may cause your database password to be exposed if a connection error occurs.